-40 Hz, which may be attributed to heart beats.
-Drift dives were mainly observed in seal 1.
-The low-frequency pattern appeared during the whole passive drift event.
-A simple calculation of the frequency of occurrence based on drift events exhibited a mean of 20.2 ± 5.1 beats min-1, which represents an 80.3% reduction in $f{\rm H}$ compared with surface measurements for that individual.
+In most dives, flow noise generated by seal movements prevented the detection of heart beats.
+However quiet recording conditions observed during the passive drift phases allowed to detect beats (e.g. short impulse signals), in the frequency range between 0 and 40 Hz, which is likely be attributed to heart beats.
+Drift dives were mainly observed in ind.
+1. The low-frequency pattern appeared during the whole passive drift event.
+A simple calculation of the frequency of occurrence based on drift events exhibited a mean of 20.2 ± 5.1 beats.min-1, which represents an 80.3% reduction in heart rate compared to surface measurements for that individual.

-Mean surface f_H in relation to dive parameters
+Mean surface heart rate in relation to dive parameters

-The most appropriate model in order to explain mean $f{\rm H}$ at the surface with dive parameters and time was the one without individual effect.
-The mean surface $f{\rm H}$ was found to be positively correlated with both the number of days elapsed since departure from Kerguelen Island and the putative capture rate (Table 4).
+The most appropriate model in order to explain mean heart rate at the surface with dive parameters and time was the one without individual effect.
+The mean surface heart rate was found to be positively correlated with both the number of days elapsed since the departure from Kerguelen Island and the putative capture rate (Table 4).
 The quadratic time term significantly contributed to changes in the relationship.
-Its estimated coefficient was negative, which means that the relationship between $f{\rm H}$ and time was directed towards a concave shape.
-Therefore, $f{\rm H}$ increased with time spent at sea, followed by a 'plateau' effect
+Its estimated coefficient was negative which means that the relation between heart rate and time directed towards a concave shape.
+Therefore, heart rate increased with time spent at sea, followed by a "plateau" effect (Fig. 4).
+Dive duration and swimming effort did not influence heart rate at the surface for the seals studied (Table 4).